n8finch/local-site-search-addon/README.md

-# Connect to Flywheel Site Search for Local
+# Local and Connect to Flywheel Site Search for Local by Flywheel

+Adds a live fuzzy search to Local and Connect to Flywheel sites.

 ### Filters: